 To be honest, this is not a surprise to us.
 We’ve been building IaaS platforms for a few years now, and have noticed a growing demand for these kinds of services.
 However, we do feel it’s important to use the right infrastructure to satisfy your needs.
 IaaS can be a perfect fit for some applications, but for others it might not be the best choice.
 You can read our blog series on hosting online games for examples to see why might be better off using dedicated hardware.

 Creating a strong IaaS Cloud offering is a natural evolutionary step for LeaseWeb.
-Our current dedicated server portfolio actually has quite a number of ‘cloud-like’ characteristics: we use a fully automated delivery system, we empower our customers via our Self Service Center, and allow for on-demand delivery and customization of infrastructure capacity (either through the panel or an API).
+Our current dedicated server portfolio actually has quite a number of ‘cloud-like’ characteristics: we use a fully automated delivery system, we empower our customers via our Customer Portal, and allow for on-demand delivery and customization of infrastructure capacity (either through the panel or an API).
 Our next step is to use this platform and our experience to deliver more IaaS products / features.

 We will start off the process by upgrading the current ‘express cloud’ product to a new platform, based on open source technology and high-performance, fully redundant compute and storage systems.
 In the first quarter of 2012 we plan to introduce the first iteration of this product; this will be a basic cloud product, similar to the current express offering (but with the addition of a virtual network setup).
 On top of this, we will start introducing new functionality, moving steadily towards a full-featured IaaS product, where you can customize the feature set based on what you need.
 For example, you might want to add load balancers and firewalls, or you could switch to hourly billing to be more cost-effective.
 Our list of planned features is quite extensive, and we will be adding functionality in regular updates.